videlais/learning-react/chapter1/index.md

 **Note:** A file is a single document, and a folder is a named collection of them.
 A filesystem is all of the files and folders on a computer.

-When working with the command-line, different terms are used.
+When working with the command-line, however, different terms are used.
 These draw from an older history of accessing tools and writing code before graphical interfaces.

 - **Directory**: a folder of other files.

 - **Current Working Directory**: the folder currently being accessed.

 - **Root Directory**: the bottom-most directory.
 In Windows, this will be `C:\` and in MacOS X and Linux systems, it will be `/`.

 - **Server Root Directory**: Programs that serve HTML and other files 'serve' from a directory.
 On the filesystem, this might be `/webserver/documents` but as far as the server knows, this is `/`.
 The *server root* is what the server sees as `/` and the filesystem sees as a different directory.